stephenafamo/nginx-proxy-load-balancer/readme.md

 ## Let's Encrypt

 If set up correctly, the container will attempt to get a new certificate if there was none, or renew the certificate.
 The normal `letsencrypt renew` command may fail.
 Instead, to renew certificates, run the `load_config` command and certificate renewal will be attempted during the process.
-You should set up a cron to do this automatically
+You should set up a cron to do this automatically e.g `30 2 * * 1 docker exec nginx load_config >> /var/log/nginx-reload.log`

 ## Roadmap